Flat adverb: Bare adverbs that alternate with -ly forms

 Numerical adjectives (first, second, last) rarely are used in an -ly form despite having a valid alternative.
 While words like firstly and lastly exist, their flat form is much more commonly used.
 Here, in contrast to other flat adverbs such as good ("they cook good"), the flat form is universally accepted in English as proper speech.

 Bare adverbs that do not alternate

-Some bare adverbs don't alternate; e.g. fast, straight, tough, far, low.
+Some bare adverbs do not alternate, e.g., fast, straight, tough, far, low.
 In addition, the ending -ly is also found on some words that are both adverbs and adjectives (e.g. friendly) and some words that are only adjectives (e.g. lonely).

 Nearly all irregular comparative adjectives in English can take on adverbial form and never use the -ly.
 Some examples are good, bad, little, much, and far – and their comparative forms (e.g. better and best).

 My best number was the one I'd practiced least.